John Washington (Royal Navy officer): Harbours and safety at sea

-War and Hydrographer
+War with Russia

 In 1853, having to visit Denmark, Sweden, and Russia to settle some matters as to an establishment of lifeboats, he was directed by Sir James Graham, then First Lord of the Admiralty, to collect what information he could as to the state of the Russian Baltic Fleet and the defences of Kronstadt, Reval, and Sveaborg.
 Washington carried this out, and was able to see a division of the Russian fleet at sea and observe its manœuvres.
 He was able to see every ship of the Russian fleet, and also collected copies of Russian nautical charts, which were later used by British and French squadrons in the War with Russia which started later that year.

+During these years he had been acting as assistant to Sir Francis Beaufort, the Hydrographer of the Navy.
+On Beaufort's resignation in 1855, Washington was appointed as his successor.
+His term as hydrographer began in wartime, and the first priority, already underway while he was Beaufort's assistant, was the supply of charts, particularly to the French Navy.
+70,000 more charts had been issued in 1854 than in 1852.
+The Second China War and the prospect of war with Japan led to shipments of charts of Asia.